nadavsudri/Ex2_/README.md

 when an invalid data is enterd an error is shown:
 1) invalid formula - ERR_Form
 2) cerciular ref - ERR_cycle_form
-feel free to test the limits of my solution.
+my solution calculates values of Refrenced cells by using depth property for each cell. each dependent cell's printed value is updated when its subcells are updated. the Solution's UI only shows [A-I] and [1-16] but tested when spreadsheet size in [A-Z] - [0-99] feel free to test the limits of my solution.